OHDSI/CohortConstructor/README.md

 <!-- badges: end -->

 The goal of CohortConstructor is to help on the creation and manipulation of cohorts in the OMOP Common Data Model.
+The package provides functions to support cohort building pipelines and additional functions to support cohort evaluation.

 ## Installation